List of Star Wars creatures: Cthon

+Cy'een

-Cy'eenCy'een are huge long-necked reptilian fish that are native to the oceans of the planet Chad.
+Cy'een are huge long-necked reptilian fish that are native to the oceans of the planet Chad.

+Colo claw fish

-Colo claw fishColo claw fish are eel-like predators from the waters of the planet Naboo.
+Colo claw fish are eel-like predators from the waters of the planet Naboo.
 One tried to attack a Gungan sub, but didn't lay a claw on it once.
 At the end of the tunnel, a sando aqua monster tried to eat the sub but didn't manage it.
 The unlucky Colo, however, ran in to the Sando's mouth, killing it.

 D

+Dashta eel

-Dashta eelDashta eels are a species native to Ord Cestus with the ability to use the Force.
+Dashta eels are a species native to Ord Cestus with the ability to use the Force.
 They were the biological part of the JK-13 droid.

+Dactillion

-DactillionDactillions are four-legged lizard-like creatures with wings and a two part beak.
+Dactillions are four-legged lizard-like creatures with wings and a two part beak.
 They fly the skies of Utapau.

+Danchaf

-DanchafDanchafs, also known as "tree goblins" by the native sentient Jenet species on the planet Garban, these arboreal creatures are ferocious pack carnivores that attack unwary travelers in Garban's forests, and can grow up to 2 m (6.5 ft) tall.
+Danchafs, also known as "tree goblins" by the native sentient Jenet species on the planet Garban, these arboreal creatures are ferocious pack carnivores that attack unwary travelers in Garban's forests, and can grow up to 2 m (6.5 ft) tall.